Contribute to the conservation and sustainability of northern resources and communities.

 Students must also meet the entrance requirements of the Faculty of Agricultural, Life, and Environmental Sciences at the University of Alberta, including:

 - Chemistry 12

 Application deadlines: March 1st for September 2020 admission (extended from March 1); November 15th for January admission

 To apply for admission:

 - Contact a ENCS Program Advisor to discuss your program options.
 The Advisor will conduct a preliminary assessment of your completed coursework and unofficial transcripts to ensure that you are eligible to apply.

-- Have official copies of post-secondary and high school transcripts mailed to Dr. Kathryn Aitken, ENCS program, School of Science, Yukon College, P.O.
+- Have official copies of post-secondary and high school transcripts mailed to the Registrar's Office at Yukon College, P.O.
 Box 2799, 500 College Drive, Whitehorse, Yukon, Y1A 5K4.
 NOTE: If you are, or have been, a Yukon College student, and have official transcripts on file with the College, we may be able to use those for the application process.
 Talk to an ENCS Program Advisor to find out if this is an option for you.

 Once admitted, students must meet with a ENCS Program Advisor at YC to select courses.
 Email the Program Advisor to make an appointment.